Embodying Earth junior

 Together, we'll travel to nearby Cát Tiên National Park, where we'll connect with local animals, plants, and ecosystems.
 We'll also journey on a Deep Time Walk—an immersive experience through 4.6 billion years of Earth's history.

-Stories and Gratitude
+Authentic Stories and Empathy

 eligibility